Brindha77/DISTANCE-BETWEEN-TWO-POINTS/README.md

 Assign the value of second variable to a temporary variable
 ### Step 3:
 Substitute the values in the distance formula  ![formula](./formula.JPG)
 ### Step 4:
+Assign the value in temporary variable to the first variable
+### Step 5:
 Print both the values it would be interchanged
-### Step 5:
+### Step 6:
 End the program
 ### PROGRAM:
 ```python